Dutch Oven Daddy

 • 👪 Serves: 8 people

-• 🥣 Main Ingredients: Chuck roast, red potatoes, carrots, celery, yellow onion, beef broth
+• 🥣 Main Ingredients: Chuck roast, red potatoes, carrots, celery, yellow onion, beef broth, tomato paste

 • 📖 Dietary Info: Dairy free